 As evidenced by the February 9, 2017 U.S. Senate Armed Services Committee hearing on Afghanistan, I strongly believe that the time is right for another perspective on what has become the longest war and the longest nation-building exercise in American history.
 It was during this hearing that Senator Gary Peters of Michigan reminded the public that:

-The above figures alone speak for themselves as to the magnitude of investment and interest of the American government.
+The above figures and discussion's speak for themselves as to the magnitude of investment and interest of the American government.
 The question is why?
 Why Afghanistan?

-The End of Great Game makes an attempt to answer this; that the interests of the U.S. in Afghanistan are far more than just terrorism.
+The End of the Great Game makes an attempt to answer the reasons behind the War in Afghanistan; that the interests of the U.S. in Afghanistan are far more than just terrorism.

 The End of the Great Gameis a narrative of geopolitics taking place in South Asia.
 This is a region that is intimately related to the Middle East and its vast oil reserves.
 Since the end of World War II major powers of the world such as Great Britain, the Soviet Union and the U.S. have jockeyed for position to either control these resources or prevent the opposing power from gaining control over it.
 This resulted in the Cold War which lasted for almost five decades.